puppetlabs/bolt/documentation/experimental_features.md

-Applying policies is very similar to [applying Puppet code](https://puppet.com/docs/bolt/latest/applying_manifest_blocks.html) with `bolt apply`, with the addition that `bolt policy apply` allows you to apply one or more policies at a time.
+Applying policies is very similar to [applying Puppet code](https://puppet.com/docs/bolt/latest/applying_manifest_blocks.html) with `bolt apply`, with the addition that `bolt policy apply` allows you to apply one or more policies at a time. `bolt policy apply` accepts a comma-separated list of policy names to apply, or a single policy name to apply to a list of one or more targets.

+For example, to apply both `bolt::project::admin` and `bolt::project::sshkeys` policies to a target:

 * _*nix shell command_
   ```